nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.

 We recently had a 2-3 week rest.
 Now, I'm working on the game's story, which is equivalent to writing a new book.
 We are drawing assets and characters for the first chapter of the game.
+I'll be experimenting with local llms and stable diffusion for the next few weeks.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.